vincentmader/v2.mader.xyz/README.md

 - head to your browser (localhost:5000) and check if it works

+## Setup

-You should then take a look at the file
+After completing the installation, should take a look at the file

     ./FlaskApp/config.py

-and initialize the path variables to the correct values.
+and initialize the path variables.